 Waffle House, or WaHo, is one of these businesses.
 If you haven't spent time in the southern US, let me introduce.
 Waffle House is a restaurant chain of 2,100 always-open diners.
 Each one looks like it was built in 1955 and on a budget.
-The backlit black-on-yellow "WAFFLE HOUSE" sign looks like it belongs above a seedy motel (Anthony Bourdain once described it as a "yellow beacon of hope" for the "seriously hammered").
-And they've only been accepting credit card since 2006.
+The black-on-yellow "WAFFLE HOUSE" sign looks like it belongs above a seedy motel (Anthony Bourdain once described it as a "yellow beacon of hope" for the "seriously hammered").
+And yeah no, they definitely don't accept Apple Pay yet.

 WaHo is heavily concentrated in the American South; 439 of its locations are in Georgia.
 Which means that while restaurant franchises such as Olive Garden and Red Lobster loom larger in the American consciousness, WaHo has more locations than both those chains combined.
 They prepare 2% of America's eggs each morning, but you might not know they exist if you haven't been south of Tennessee.

 Here's the kicker: WaHo does over $1 Billion in annual revenue.
 With zero marketing spend.

 They understand their customer, they don't change their core product, and they are fanatical about delivering on their "always open" expectation.